 The pipeline shown above has been set up to parse and profile the CSV data, and then have the profile output written to a JSON output file.
 Here is what the profile output looks like with the value distribution, etc.

 This will help determine what further data cleansing needs to happen.
 One more thing to point out is that I am also using the Date Extractor Snap, which is a Transform type Snap that extracts components from datetime data and adds them to the result field.
 In this case, I am extracting the epoch value into the result field.
 You can use the Snap to prepare the data before performing aggregation or analysis.

 I hope this quick step-by-step of SnapLogic Data Science shows that performing data preparation tasks can be both fun and simple.
 Now, data scientists can start their work of analyzing the problem and building ML-based models faster than before.
 And data engineers can get the data ready to go – integrating it from multiple sources and getting the data into a usable form – in a self-service manner.

 Don’t believe me?
-Sign up for the 30-day free trial to demo SnapLogic Data Science for yourself.
+Sign up for the 30-day free trial.